QbinWU/TRG_control/README.md

-Two device should be in the networl
+Two device should be in the network

 run  in  terminate： node app.js